-This module will be delivered online through a combination of self-paced study and live sessions with UWS teaching staff.
-Course materials will be accessible via our Virtual Learning Environment (VLE) and the course content will also be accessible online for a short time after the module has been delivered, allowing delegates to revisit aspects of teaching.
+This module will be delivered online through a combination of self-paced study and live sessions with University of the West of Scotland (UWS) teaching staff.
+Course materials will be accessible via our virtual learning environment and the course content will also be accessible online for a short time after the module has been delivered, allowing delegates to revisit aspects of teaching.
 A detailed timetable for the module will be available prior to course commencement.

 Delegates are required to complete assessments at the end of the module to demonstrate their knowledge.
 Further information about the assessment methods and deadlines will be given to students soon after teaching begins.

 Our course is aimed at health professional graduates or those with substantial professional experience at a senior level.
 We welcome applications from wide range of backgrounds including (but not limited to) nursing, midwifery, health improvement, ambulance service, social work, allied health professionals e.g. dieticians, occupational therapists, podiatrists and third sector professionals.